 Some courses like medicine-related can be more expensive than others.

-Scholarships on merit basis are available to support students with their studies in Canada.
+Scholarships on a merit basis are available to support students with their studies in Canada.
 A few of them are Canada Graduate Scholarships – Master’s Program, Vanier Canada Graduate Scholarships, McGill University Scholarships, and Student Aid, Ontario Graduate Scholarship and President’s Scholarship for World Leaders.
 Each one of them has its own eligibility criteria.
 Students are advised to understand the requirements carefully before applying.

 Click Here to Book Your Free 1-On-1 Session with Experts